EU regulator voices concerns about Hutchison's O2 Ireland bid

-DUBLIN, Feb 3 (Reuters) - EU competition regulators have issued a list of concerns to Hutchison Whampoa over its $1 billion deal to take over Telefonica’s O2 Ireland business, Hutchison said on Monday.
+DUBLIN (Reuters) - EU competition regulators have issued a list of concerns to Hutchison Whampoa 0013.HK over its $1 billion deal to take over Telefonica’s (TEF.MC) O2 Ireland business, Hutchison said on Monday.

 Regulatory reviews of the Irish merger and another in Germany are viewed by the mobile industry as critical in determining whether the European Commission will allow deals that reduce the number of players in a national market.